-We have implemented certain aspects of our remediation plan but will need to design and implement additional controls related to the review and approval of revenue-related manual journal entries.
+We have implemented certain aspects of our remediation plan but will need to design and implement additional controls related to the material weaknesses identified above.
 Moreover, we do not believe that any of our remedial controls have been fully implemented or operated for a sufficient period of time or number of occurrences to allow for sufficient testing to determine the controls' operating effectiveness.